 Make a Green New Year’s Resolution

-The new year is drawing near and you may be pondering how you can be your best self in 2020.
+We’re nearing the end of the year and you may be pondering how you can be your best self in the new year.
 Challenge yourself to make a bigger impact by incorporating sustainable living practices into your daily life!
 Check out Whisper Valley’s ideas for a green new year’s resolution and let us know your ideas on Facebook, Twitter and Instagram.